2025 North Carolina Sports Network

 Siddle, 38, is now in his fifth season calling the shots at UNCW, and while he hasn’t yet led the Seahawks to the NCAA Tournament (as Wainwright, Brownell and Keatts did twice each), his 2022 team tied for first place in the CAA.
 After a difficult, COVID-impacted head coaching debut in 2020-21, he’s had three consecutive top-three finishes (counting ties) in the league standings.

 Guard Donovan Newby, a Milwaukee transfer in his third season at UNCW, is having by far the best season of his five-year college career.
-He’s leading the team in scoring (16 ppg), assists (3.5 apg) and 3-point shooting (37 percent).
+He’s leading the team in scoring (16 ppg), assists (3.5 apg), free throw conversions (111 makes; 88 percent) and 3-point shooting (59 makes; 39 percent).

-After beating Appalachian State, East Carolina and UNC Asheville during the nonconference schedule, the Seahawks started 4-2 in conference play, including an impressive 85-74 victory over first-place William & Mary on Jan.
-20.
+After beating Appalachian State, East Carolina and UNC Asheville during the nonconference schedule, the Seahawks started 10-2 in conference play, including an impressive 85-74 victory over first-place William & Mary on Jan.
+20 and an 85-83 win at fellow contender Charleston on Jan.
+23.

 “Our focus is to just be great at the next thing in front of us,” Siddle said.
 “We just have to keep getting a little bit better each and every day.
 That’s our focus, because there’s a lot of basketball left.”